jsdf/n64soundtools/README.md

 ## bankdec.js

-decompiles .ctl and .tbl to .inst
+decompiles .ctl and .tbl to .inst and .aiff/.aifc